ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/dex-design-best-practice/index.md

 > Users spend most of their time on other sites.
 This means that users prefer your site to work the same way as all the other sites they already know.

 Thanks to early innovators like Uniswap, Pancakeswap, and Sushiswap, DeFi users have a collective idea of what a DEX looks like.
 For this reason, something like “best practice” is now emerging.
-We see more and more design decisions being standardised across sites.
+We see more and more design decisions being standardized across sites.
 You can see the evolution of DEXes as a giant example of testing it live.
 Things that worked stayed, things that didn’t, got tossed out.
 There’s still room for personality, but there are certain standards a DEX should conform to.

 This article is a summary of:
 - what to include